tanngo/swagger_beego_example/README.md

 # swagger_beego_example

-This is small exmaple how to add swagger for beego framework
+This is small example how to add swagger for beego framework